Bradley Belt

 Bradley Belt is an American businessman.
-He is the CEO of Palisades Capital and the managing director of the Milken Institute.
+He is the CEO of Palisades Capital and a former managing director of the Milken Institute.
 He is vice chairman of Orchard Global Asset Management.
+In 2024, he was elected mayor of Kiawah Island.

-He is the former executive director of the Pension Benefit Guaranty Corporation (PBGC) in the US, and an expert on retirement security and its impact on financial markets and the economy.
+He is the former executive director of the Pension Benefit Guaranty Corporation (PBGC) in the US.
 He was appointed by President George W. Bush to replace Steven Kandarian and later resigned on March 23, 2006.
 Eisenhower Fellowships selected Belt as a USA Eisenhower Fellow in 1997.
 Belt was named one of SmartMoney's "Power 30" in finance and one of Workforce magazine's "10 Most Forward-Thinking Leaders in Workforce Management".

 Education

 He received a J.D. from Georgetown University and a B.S. from the University of Nebraska.

 Career

 Belt has extensive executive management, operations, finance and policy experience in the private, public and non-profit sectors.
 His previous government service includes senior staff positions with the Securities Exchange Commission and the U.S. Senate, including as counsel to the Committee on Banking, Housing and Urban Affairs.
 In the private sector, he has been an executive of a financial services and technology company, and managing director of merchant banking and public affairs strategy firms.
 He also served as senior vice president of the bipartisan Center for Strategic and International Studies.

 Belt became the executive direction of PBGC in April 2004.
 The PBGC was set up by the Employee Retirement Income Security Act (ERISA) of 1974, to guarantee defined benefit pension plan benefits for plan sponsors that become insolvent when there are too few pension plan assets to fully pay all insured pension benefits.
 As the chief executive officer of PBGC, Belt oversaw the U.S. government corporation that insures the pension benefits of private sector workers and retirees.
 He also played a leading role in the historic overhaul of U.S. pension rules, giving millions of Americans a better chance of getting the retirement benefits they earned.
 The bill also created added incentives for greater worker participation in 401(K)s.
 During Belt's tenure as director, the PBGC took on extensive liabilities from terminated pension plans, including United Air Lines, and became massively underfunded.
 On March 23, 2006 he announced his intention to resign effective May 2006.

 He previously served as senior vice president of CSIS, responsible for policy development, corporate strategy, and oversight of the Center's international finance, information technology, and domestic policy initiatives.

-Belt has been at the center of policy on pensions and international finance.
-He has served in senior roles at the Securities Exchange Commission, the United States Senate Committee on Banking, Housing and Urban Affairs, and as a senior vice president of the Center for Strategic and International Studies.
+Belt has served in senior roles at the Securities Exchange Commission, the United States Senate Committee on Banking, Housing and Urban Affairs, and as a senior vice president of the Center for Strategic and International Studies.
 He was named by SmartMoney as one of its Power 30 in finance and by Workforce magazine as one of its "10 Most Forward-Thinking Leaders in Workforce Management."